ssoonmi/05-20-Lecture-Notes/W5D3/Lecture_Notes.md

 NOTE: The LoD is also refered to as the "one-dot" rule, as one is allowed to invoke `obj.property` but not `obj.relatedObj.property`.

-Curtis mentions that the LoD is in particular protecting JavaScript developers from some of the complexities of tracing refereces in JS code.
+Curtis mentions that the LoD is in particular protecting JavaScript developers from some of the complexities of tracing references in JS code.

 ---